Welcome to the Residential Real Estate Broker Commissions Antitrust Settlements Website

 • The Court will hold a final Fairness Hearing at 2:30 PM on June 24, 2025, in the United States District Court for the Western District of Missouri, 400 E. 9th St., Courtroom 7B, Kansas City, Missouri 64106, to decide whether to finally approve the Settlements.
 If the Settlements are approved, there may be appeals.
 Payments to members of the Settlement Class will be made only if the Settlements are approved and after any claims period and appeals are resolved.
 This may take some time, so please be patient.

-• Upon the Court’s approval of the proposed Settlements, all members of the Settlement Class who do not exclude themselves (as well as their representatives) will release Defendants Side, Seven Gables, WFP, JPAR, Signature, First Team, Sibcy Cline, Brooklyn MLS, and CNYIS (and their affiliates, subsidiaries, franchisees, employees, and certain others as specified in the Settlement Agreements).
+• Upon the Court’s approval of the proposed Settlements, all members of the Settlement Class who did not exclude themselves (as well as their representatives) will release Defendants Side, Seven Gables, WFP, JPAR, Signature, First Team, Sibcy Cline, Brooklyn MLS, and CNYIS (and their affiliates, subsidiaries, franchisees, employees, and certain others as specified in the Settlement Agreements).

-All members of the Settlement Class who do not exclude themselves will release claims whether known or unknown that they ever had, now have, or hereafter may have and that have accrued as of the date of Class Notice of the Settlements arising from or related to the Released Claims.
+All members of the Settlement Class who did not exclude themselves will release claims whether known or unknown that they ever had, now have, or hereafter may have and that have accrued as of the date of Class Notice of the Settlements arising from or related to the Released Claims.
 “Released Claims” means any and all manner of claims regardless of the cause of action arising from or relating to conduct that was alleged or could have been alleged in the Actions based on any or all of the same factual predicates for the claims alleged in the Actions, including but not limited to commissions negotiated, offered, obtained, or paid to brokerages in connection with the sale of any residential home.
 The release does not extend to any individual claims that a Class Member may have against his or her own broker or agent based on a breach of contract, breach of fiduciary duty, malpractice, negligence or other tort claim, other than a claim that a Class Member paid an excessive commission or home price due to the claims at issue.

 This release may affect your rights, and may carry obligations, in the future.
 To view terms of the release, review the Settlement Agreements, which are available on the Important Documents page.